- Pets and Animals»

 What does cantaloupe taste like to my cat, Fluffy?
 In her youth I caught her up on the counter finishing off what I left attached to the rind.
 In her later years if I cut open a fresh cantaloupe, no matter where she was in the house, she'd be at my feet in seconds.

 Cantaloupe tastes sweet to me (thank you functioning sweet-gene), but she can't taste the sweetness.
-Perhaps it tastes the same way a cantaloupe that isn't ripe tastes to us.
 And another thing, why doesn't she react similarly when I crack open a honeydew melon?

 It would be nice if the Monell folks answered that one.
 Anyway, your cat doesn’t drink anti-freeze because it’s sweet.
 It must smell appealing to her.

-By the way, if your cat walks through a puddle of antifreeze and licks her paw, she’ll likely ingest enough to kill her.
+By the way, if your cat walks through a puddle of antifreeze that contains ethylene glycol, and licks her paw, she’ll likely ingest enough to kill her.
 About five tablespoons of it will kill a medium size dog.
 It destroys their kidneys.
 Be sure to wipe up spills in the driveway or garage.